chrisgrieser/shimmering-focus/docs/plugin-specific-features.md

 - Notes with `#person` get `👤` prepended
 - Notes with `#checklist` get `☑️` prepended
 - Links to _Literature Notes_ get a tooltip with the content of the `title` yaml key when hovering and get `📖` prepended.
 (Actually, this applies to any note with a `title` yaml frontmatter key.)
-- Breadcrumbs users: Links to notes with the `up` yaml key get a tooltip with the content of that yaml key, and get `🥖` prepended.

 ![Demo tooltips](https://publish-01.obsidian.md/access/e25082da1bfe16d54e36618cd5bfee68/00%20-%20Contribute%20to%20the%20Obsidian%20Hub/02%20Attachments/Tooltips-for-Literature-Notes-with-Supercharged-Links.gif)